HOW DO SCHOOLS FUND AVID?

 Foundations and Corporations

 AVID site coordinators, district leaders, and higher education liaisons can look to their local communities to generate the resources to support their college readiness and success efforts.
 Local campaigns commonly designate field trips, tutors, or supplies.
+Another great resource is www.DonorsChoose.org.
 You must be a public school teacher or administrator to post a project, and the more specific you can be, the better.
+Visit this page to learn how AVID is working with DonorsChoose.org to help you.

 FREQUENTLY ASKED QUESTIONS